-There is no internet access at the lodge, and cell phone coverage is extremely limited during your time in the trip location.
-Please do not plan to conduct business during the retreats.
+There is no internet access at the lodge, we are off the power gird, and cell phone coverage is extremely limited during your time in the trip location.
+Please do not plan to conduct business during the retreats, or bring large electronics.
 One of the great values of these retreats is the opportunity to take a “media vacation”, during which we can return to a more balanced and direct connection to the world around us.
 Emergency communication through cell phone and VHF radio will be available, but we will otherwise be "off the grid" during your retreat experience.

 Typical Daily Schedule